MAHESH94944/Startup_Project/README.md

 ## 4. CORS & Cookies

-Allowed origins: FRONTEND_URL, ADMIN_FRONTEND_URL, http://localhost:5173, http://localhost:3000.

-Credentials: true (so browser sends cookies).

-Cookie options via central helper:

-- Max Age: 7 days
-- httpOnly: true
-- Production: Secure + SameSite=None (cross‑site allowed)
-- Dev: Secure false + SameSite=Lax

-If the frontend is on a different domain and you forget `credentials: 'include'`, you will appear logged out.
+Current configuration (simplified):

+- CORS: `origin: true` → reflects ANY requesting origin (permissive).
+Use only for rapid development; tighten before real production.
+- `credentials: true` → browser allowed to send the cookie.
+- Cookie: only `httpOnly: true`, `maxAge: 7d`.

+Implications:

+- Without SameSite=None + Secure, some cross-domain scenarios may fail to persist cookies.
+If your frontend runs on a different domain and the cookie is missing, reintroduce those attributes in the backend.
+- ALWAYS include `credentials: 'include'` (fetch) or `withCredentials: true` (axios) in any stateful call.

 ---